web-infra-dev/rsbuild/packages/document/docs/en/config/output/convertToRem.md

 ### Object Type

-When the value of `output.convertToRem` is `object` type, The Builder will perform Rem processing based on the current configuration.
+When the value of `output.convertToRem` is `object` type, The Rsbuild will perform Rem processing based on the current configuration.

 options: